-Uptrend: PSAR = Prior PSAR + Prior AF (Prior EP - Prior PSAR)
+- Uptrend: PSAR = Prior PSAR + Prior AF (Prior EP - Prior PSAR)

-Downtrend: PSAR = Prior PSAR - Prior AF (Prior PSAR - Prior EP)
+- Downtrend: PSAR = Prior PSAR - Prior AF (Prior PSAR - Prior EP)

-EP = Highest high for an uptrend, and lowest low for a downtrend updated each time a new EP is reached.
+- EP = Highest high for an uptrend and lowest low for a downtrend, updated each time a new EP is reached.

-AF = Default of 0.02, increasing by 0.02 each time a new EP is reached, with a maximum of 0.20.
+- AF = Default of 0.02, increasing by 0.02 each time a new EP is reached, with a maximum of 0.20.

-What this calculation does is create a dot (which can be connected with a line if desired) below rising price action, or above falling price action.
-The dots/line help highlight the current price direction.
-The dots are always present, though, which is why the indicator is called a 'stop and reverse."
+What this calculation does is create a dot (which can be connected with a line if desired) below the rising price action, or above the falling price action.
+The dots help highlight the current price direction.
+The dots are always present, though, which is why the indicator is called a "stop and reverse."
 When the price falls below the rising dots, the dots flip on top of the price bars.
 When the price rallies through falling dots, the dots flip below the price below.

 How to Trade With the Parabolic SAR

-Therefore, it is better to analyze the price action of the day to determine if the trend (if there is one) is up or down.
-Another indicator such as a moving average or trendlines can also be used to establish the overall trend direction.
+Therefore, it is better to analyze the price action of the day to determine (if there is a trend) whether the trend is up or down.
+Another indicator, such as a moving average or trendlines, can also be used to establish the overall trend direction.
 If there is a trend, only take trade signals in the direction of the overall trend.
-For example, if the trend is down (based on your analysis), only take short trade signals--when the dots flip on top of the price bars--and then exit when the dots flip below the price bars.
+For example, if the trend is down (based on your analysis), only take short trade signals—when the dots flip on top of the price bars—and then exit when the dots flip below the price bars.
 In this way, the indicator is utilized for its strength: catching trending moves.

 Pros and Cons of the Parabolic SAR

-The main advantage of the indicator is that during a strong trend the indicator will highlight that strong trend, keeping the trader in the trending move.
+The main advantage of the indicator is that, during a strong trend, the indicator will highlight that strong trend—keeping the trader in the trending move.
 The indicator also gives an exit when there is a move against the trend, which could signal a reversal.
-Sometimes this ends up being a good exit, as the price does reverse; other times it isn't a great exit because the price immediately begins to move in the trending direction again.
+Sometimes this ends up being a good exit, as the price does reverse.
+Other times, it isn't a great exit because the price immediately begins to move in the trending direction again.

-That is why it is recommended traders learn to identify the trend--through reading price action or with the help of another indicator--so that they can avoid trades when a trend isn't present, and take trades when a trend is present.
+That is why it is recommended traders learn to identify the trend—through reading price action or with the help of another indicator—so that they can avoid trades when a trend isn't present, and take trades when a trend is present.